Peptide Tools · Research Calculator

 10 mg to mcg (BPC vial)1010,000mcg

-How to Use This Tool
+📖 How to Use This Tool

 This tool converts between grams (g), milligrams (mg), micrograms (mcg/ug), nanograms (ng), milliliters (mL), and International Units (IU).
 These are the most common units used in peptide research dosing and vial labeling.

 IU (International Units) are compound-specific — 1 IU means different amounts of mass depending on the substance.
 When you select IU as a unit, enter the compound's potency (IU per mg).
 For example, HGH is approximately 3 IU/mg, and insulin is approximately 28 IU/mg.
-Check your compound's Certificate of Analysis or manufacturer specs for the exact potency.
+Check your compound's Certificate of Analysis for the exact potency.

 Want the full chart emailed as a PDF?